pluggles/randomBackground/README.md

 # randomBackground
 Finds an imgur link from multiple reddit wallpaper subreddits, downloads the image and sets as a wallpaper

-#Needed packages
+#Needed packages (installed through pip)
-sudo pip install imgurpython
+imgurpython

-sudo pip install praw
+praw

-sudo pip install urlparse
+urlparse

-sudo pip install pyopenssl ndg-httpsclient pyasn1
+pyopenssl

+ndg-httpsclient

+pyasn1

 #Using the Script
 You will need to set up an Imgur api key: